 - Fever and chills

-- A cough that brings up blood (hemoptysis)
+- Cough that brings up blood-streaked sputum (hemoptysis)

 - Shortness of breath